Copyright and Information Society Directive 2001

-The Copyright and Information Society Directive 2001 (2001/29) is a directive in European Union law that was enacted to implement the WIPO Copyright Treaty and to harmonise aspects of copyright law across Europe, such as copyright exceptions.
+The Copyright and Information Society Directive 2001 (2001/29) is a directive in European Union law which was enacted to implement the WIPO Copyright Treaty and to harmonise aspects of copyright law across Europe, such as copyright exceptions.
 The directive was first enacted in 2001 under the internal market provisions of the Treaty of Rome.

-The draft directive was subject to unprecedented lobbying and was considered a success for Europe's copyright laws.
+The draft directive was subject to unprecedented lobbying and was considered a success for Europe's rightsholders.
 The 2001 directive gave EU Member States significant freedom in certain aspects of transposition.
-Member States had until 22 December 2002 to transpose the directive into their national laws, although only Greece and Denmark met the deadline.
+Member States had until 22 December 2002 to transpose the directive into their national laws.
+Only Greece and Denmark met the deadline.

 Provisions

 Rights

 Articles 2–4 contain definitions of the exclusive rights granted to under copyright and related rights.
 They distinguish the "reproduction right" (Article 2) from the right of "communication to the public" or "making available to the public" (Article 3): the latter is specifically intended to cover publication and transmission on the internet.
 The two names for the right derive from the WIPO Copyright Treaty and the WIPO Performances and Phonograms Treaty (Arts.
 8 & 10 respectively).
 The related right for authors to authorise or prohibit any form of distribution to the public by sale or otherwise is provided for in Article 4 (exhaustion rights).